sneha-d-desai/BookRentalApplication/README.md

 # BookRentalApplication
-Using this application, shopkeeper can rent the book to the customer for certain time period and can track the status of books.
-This is like Library Management System but as it is designed for renting the book, it calculats the rent amount automatically based on number of days the book is borrowed with some latest technologies used for designing.
-Shopkeeper can add/delete the customer details which will be added as member of that bookshop.
-Shopkeeper can update the status of the books once it is Borrowed/Return by the customer.
+Using this application, Shopkeeper can rent the book to the customer for certain time period and he can track the status.
+This is kind of "Library Management System".
+It calculates the rent amount automatically based on number of days the book is borrowed.
+Customers will be added as members of that bookshop.
+Shopkeeper can update the status of the books once it is Borrowed/Returned by the customer.

 It gives you feel of Single Page Application as it is designed using Angular JS.
-Bootstrap features makes this application adaptable.
-Currently application reads the books data from JSON file.
-Later it can be changed to read from database.
+Bootstrap's features makes this application adaptable to any device or browser.
+Currently application reads the book details from JSON file but later it can be changed to read it from database.

-More functionalities can be easily added in the future because it is scalable.
+More functionalities can be easily added in future because of its modular design.

 Technologies Used:- Angular JS | JSON | Bootstrap | HTML | CSS.